 Her tricky smile and timeless allure have inspired academic study and artistic emulation for more than five centuries.
-But the story of this perplexing portrait is even richer than it looks.
+But the story of Leonardo da Vinci's perplexing portrait is even richer than it looks.

 1. "Mona Lisa" is not her name.

-The painting’s subject is Lisa Gherardini, whose wealthy—and presumably adoring—husband Francesco Del Giocondo commissioned the work.
-This explains the less prevalent title for this painting, La Gioconda.
+The painting's subject is commonly thought to be Lisa Gherardini, whose wealthy—and presumably adoring—husband Francesco del Giocondo commissioned the work in Florence, Italy around 1503.
+This explains the less prevalent title for the painting, La Gioconda, or La Joconde in French.
 The name Mona Lisa (or Monna Lisa, as the Italians prefer) roughly translates to "My Lady Lisa."
+Leonardo da Vinci never completed the portrait though—when he died in 1519, it was one of many unfinished works left to his assistant.

-The French emperor once had Mona Lisa hanging in his bedroom, where he'd presumably revel in her beauty for untold hours.
+The French emperor once had Mona Lisa hanging in his bedroom in the Tuileries Palace for about four years, beginning in 1800.
 It's said his fascination with the painting inspired his affection for a pretty Italian named Teresa Guadagni, who was actually a descendant of Lisa Gherardini.

-Mona Lisa's influence in culture is massive, but the oil-on-wood panel painting measures just 30 by 21 inches and weighs 18 pounds.
+Mona Lisa's influence on culture is massive, but the oil-on-wood panel painting measures just 30 inches by 21 inches and weighs 18 pounds.

 4. Her eyebrows are a matter of debate.

-Some claim the subject’s lack of eyebrows is representative of high-class fashion of the time.
+Some claim the subject's lack of eyebrows is representative of high-class fashion of the time.
 Others insist her AWOL eyebrows are proof that Mona Lisa is an unfinished masterpiece.
-But in 2007 ultra detailed digital scans of the painting revealed da Vinci had painted on eyebrows and bolder eyelashes.
+But in 2007 ultra-detailed digital scans of the painting revealed da Vinci had once painted on eyebrows and bolder eyelashes.
 Both had simply faded over time or had fallen victim to years of restoration work.

 5. She's broken a lot of hearts.